Braces at Age 8: Is Early Orthodontic Treatment Right for Your Child?

 4. What is Phase 1 orthodontic treatment?

-Uses limited braces or expanders
+Uses braces or expanders sparingly

-May reduce need for extractions
+May decrease the requirement for extractions

 5. Do all kids need braces at age 8?